modellbibliotek/digital-twin/query_examples.md

 OFFSET 0 LIMIT 10
 ```

-### Post
+### REST/https POSTing via API

-By posting the query below to https://rest.ehrscape.com/rest/openehr/v1/query/aql (via your code or a tool like Postman) using basic authentication with the sfmi user and password...
+By posting the query below to https://rest.ehrscape.com/rest/openehr/v1/query/aql (via your own code or a tool like Postman) using basic authentication with the sfmi user and password...

 ```
 {